dansinker/twomillion/README.md

   * Obviously, there are plenty of places on the internet that pay less.
   * Less can mean free: but have a strategy for how that keeps up (and gets started to begin with).

+* Ping-pong tables, Ball Pits and Nerf Guns
+  * Ima let you price this kinda thing out on your own.
+But remember they will require square footage.

 An important staffing note for nerds.
 --------------------------